 There are currently 6 grades for Outerthere trips:

-Beginner trips and adventures are really for “advanced beginners” or anyone physically active at least one to three times per week.
-Trips may cover 5 to 10 miles in distance.
-You will be walking across unpaved, natural terrain anywhere between 4 to 8 hours with plenty of breaks.
-And you may be required to use your hands for leverage, balance, and even getting up or down some features, which may be a difference of a few hundred feet in elevation change.
+Beginner trips and adventures are for anyone physically active at least one to three times per week, including kids ages 6+.
+Trips may cover 1 to 4 miles in distance.
+You will be walking across unpaved, natural terrain anywhere between 2 to 4 hours with plenty of breaks.
+And you may be required to use your hands for leverage, balance, and even getting up or down some features, which may be a difference of a few feet in elevation change.
 These trips are recommended for anyone who wants to get more acquainted with the outdoors.

-Intermediate means challenging, but completely doable for people active three to five times per week.
-Trips may cover 5 to 20 miles, during which you'll be moving anywhere between 4 to 8 hours with short breaks.
-Terrain and weather is unpredictable, but always great.
+Intermediate means challenging, but completely doable for people active three to five times per week, including pre-teenagers.
+Trips may cover 5 to 10 miles, during which you'll be moving anywhere between 4 to 8 hours with short breaks.
+Terrain and weather is unpredictable, but manageable with the right gear.
 You will be required to use your hands to scramble and support you to move through challenging, non-technical features.
 (If your knees or ankles are an issue, knee/ankle braces are recommended.
 Trekking poles are also useful on this terrain.
 Here are suggestions on what gear to bring on trips by season.)
 Total elevation gain/loss throughout a trip may be hundreds of feet, so your calves, quads, and hams will get a good pump.
 You will need to focus and stay alert at all times for your safety.
 And you may be asked to support your fellow trip goers as a leader, sweeper, or expert throughout the trip.
 When you’re done, you may say to yourself you’ll never do a trip like that again, but afterwards, you’ll look forward to the next one.
 These trips are recommended for anyone interested in stepping up their outdoor game or anyone about to start a training program.

-Advanced is intended for people who could probably put together their own adventure, but are interested in having an expert guide plan things for them.
-For people who are active almost every day, but haven't had the time to figure out how to get out there on their own or have friends who can keep up with them.
+Advanced is intended for people who are active almost every day (including teenagers) and could probably put together their own adventure, but are interested in going on said adventure with friends instead of solo.
 Trips may incorporate more than just a hike.
 They may cover 10 or more miles over 1 or more days over technical terrain and weather.
 This may require more technical gear, which you should already have and probably need to dust off.
 These trips are recommended for anyone thinking about DIY trips and need some additional guidance, anyone training to do epic, multi-day treks, and/or anyone interested in mixing up their normal weekly workout.